TomiVidal99/Librarian/README.md

 ## TODO:

+- [ ] FIX: configuration not persisting when rebooted. (why? it worked before).
 - [ ] FIX: moving files not working on windows.
 - [ ] FIX: should add some logging file on production.
 - [ ] FIX: add recently moved cap (to 200?).